randomtruffles/Dominion_League/rules.md

 These rules may be amended by a majority vote of the moderators.

 <a name="9.1.1"></a>9.1.1.
-Moderators may vote “no opinion”, in which case their vote doesn't count towards establishing or preventing a majority.
+Moderators may vote "no opinion", in which case their vote doesn't count towards establishing or preventing a majority.
 This also applies to other moderator votes, including rulings on protested games ([4.15](#4.15)).

 <a name="9.1.2"></a>9.1.2.
 Major changes, such as those affecting promotion and demotion, will never be made mid-season.